mostafaAsala/LEARN-VISUALLY/README.md

 # LEARN-VISUALLY
-i created this repo to add all visual applications that helps people learn about a topic
+I created this repo to add all visual applications that help people learn about a topic still hasn't added anything to it, will add iteratively